 Statista reports IT outsourcing by function ranged from a high of 64% for software application development to 6% for KPO (knowledge process outsourcing).
 This information stems from a survey of 4,498 CIOs and technology leaders across 86 countries in Q1 2017.
 Assuming the respondent group fairly represents global business trends, we can conclude the following approximations, on a global basis:

 - Approximately 2/3 of companies outsource Software Application Development

-- Approximately half of companies outsource Software Application Maintenance
+- Approximately half of all companies outsource Software Application Maintenance

-- Approximately 1/3 of companies outsource management of Networks, Help/Service Desks, Systems Integration, and IT Infrastructure
+- Approximately 1/3 of companies outsource the management of Networks, Help/Service Desks, Systems Integration, and IT Infrastructure

 - Approximately 1/8 of companies outsource all IT function